stefan-klaes/simplest-analytics-wordpress-plugin/README.md

 ## Installation

-1. zip 'trunk' folder, rename it in 'simplest-analytics' and upload the zip in to the '/wp-content/plugins/' directory and unzip
+1. zip 'simplest-analytics' folder and upload the zip in to the '/wp-content/plugins/' directory and unzip
 2. Activate the plugin through the 'Plugins' menu in WordPress

 OR go to 'Plugins' > 'Add new', and search for 'simplest analytics' to install through the WordPress dashboard.

 ## Do you want to contribute?
-1. Please use the code from the 'trunk' folder
+1. Please use the code from the 'simplest-analytics' folder
 2. Don't forget to take care about the offical [WordPress Codestandards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/)
 3. Send a pull request